 A cross-discipline approach tailors content and engagement to consumer needs.
 It also can help scale one-on-one social media engagement spreading out time and costs across department responsibilities, budgets, and staff.
 To ensure the most appropriate people are creating the content and engagement follow these suggestions for each stage.

-Click on the image to download a PDF of this template.
+Click image to download a template PDF.

 Pre-purchase Stage Content, Engagement, and Disciples.